The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Theoretical Background

-One can note that this produces a doubling of the effective learning rate.
-To make all results comparable, one should also halve the applied learning rate: $\eta'=\frac{\eta}{2}$ as a hyperparameter.
+Notable is the effective doubling of the learning rate, which should be compensated with a halving of the hyperparameter to ensure comparability.
 Both $\eta$ and $\eta'$ will be used in experiments to demonstrate this.
-Similarly, this half-factor can be absorbed into $\alpha_{ij}$ and $\beta_{ij}$ if desired, using that prior generalised formalism.
+This half-factor can also be absorbed into $\alpha_{ij}$ and $\beta_{ij}$ if desired, using the generalised formalism.